Three degrees of influence: Initial research and statistical approach

 Additional analytic approaches to observational data have also been supportive, including matched sample estimation, and reshuffling techniques.
 The reshuffling technique validated the "edge directionality test" as an identification strategy for causal peer effects; this technique was first proposed by Christakis and Fowler as a tool for estimating such effects in network analysis in their 2007 obesity paper.

 Sophisticated computational models have also documented the origins and nature and limitations of the three-degrees-of-influence rule, including an application to the problem of loneliness, distinguishing homophily from induction (including via emotional, behavioral, and cognitive contagion).

+Another sophisticated analysis (using observational data from the National Longitudinal Study of Adolescent to Adult Health) published in Science in 2026 and referring to the classic papers by Christakis and Fowler from nearly 20 years earlier, explicitly evaluated influence cascades of smoking behavior and confirmed both the decay with geodesic distance and the horizon of three degrees (the paper also analyzed how different targeting algorithms and fractions affected population-wide spread).

 From a theoretical perspective, it has been shown that the three-degrees-of-influence property naturally emerges as the outcome of the interplay between social influence, or learning dynamics, and complex networks.
 These studies employed emblematic models to study the diffusion of information, opinions, ideas and behaviors on a wide range of network topologies, showing also under which conditions violations of the "three degrees of influence" can be expected.

 The phenomenon has also been noted using observational data regarding criminal networks, including by sociologists and economists.
 A 2023 paper referenced the principle to document the spread of attention to scientific papers online to a "depth" of three degrees and beyond.
 A 2024 paper observed that when scientists are accused of sexual misconduct, their (and their co-authors' and their co-authors' co-authors') citations decline thereafter.

 Christakis and Fowler reviewed critical and supportive findings regarding the three degrees of influence phenomenon and the analytic approaches used to discern it with observational data in 2013.